Godfrey22152/Canary-Deployment-with-Argo-Rollout/README.md

 #### 2. Prometheus-Based Canary Analysis 📡📊🔍
 - **File:** **[analysis-template.yaml](https://github.com/Godfrey22152/Canary-Deployment-with-Argo-Rollout/blob/main/Manifest_Files/analysis-template.yaml)**

-The **AnalysisTemplate** uses Prometheus queries to monitor the canary deployment.
+The **Analysis Template** uses Prometheus queries to monitor the canary deployment.
 It tracks five key metrics:

 1. 🎯 **Success Rate:** Ensures the new version meets a success threshold of **`≥ 95%`** and rollbacks if success rate is **`< 90%`**.
 2. 🚀 **Error Rate:** Monitors failures; rollback is triggered if less than **`95%`** of requests succeed.